-Now is the perfect time to “Return to the Lord your God.”
+Now is the perfect time.
 He is waiting to welcome you home.
 But it does require a choice.

-During this season of Lent — forty days building up to Easter — there is ample opportunity to offer up your own tears and sorrow, your broken heart and shattered dreams, your disobedience or shame.
+During this season leading up to Easter — there is ample opportunity to offer up your own tears and sorrow, your broken heart and shattered dreams, your disobedience or shame.
 God still loves you.
 He still wants you.
 And His arms are open to receive, “for he is merciful and compassionate, very patient, full of faithful love, and ready to forgive.”

-Today is Ash Wednesday – a good time to return to the Lord in contrition and repentance.
-We have strayed and turned our attention to other pursuits.
-We have too often neglected to provide our children and the world an example of Christianity.
+I don’t know what day it is that you are reading this blog.
+But I do know it is a good day to return to the Lord in contrition and repentance.
+Having strayed and turned our attention to other pursuits, we have too often neglected to provide our children and the world an example of Christianity.
 But today we begin anew.